dcorney/dcorney.github.io/_posts/2023-01-02-til-oblique.md

 title: TIL - Oblique Strategies
 ---

-(<b>I've decided to share more blog posts this year, with a focus on sharing what "today I learned".
+(<i>I've decided to share more blog posts this year, with a focus on sharing what "today I learned".
 These will be shorter (less rambling!) then my other posts, but more frequent.
-Maybe.</b>)
+Maybe.</i>)

 I first heard about [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) a few years ago - a set of prompts designed to break mental blockages and help creativity, co-authored by Brian Eno.
 One such prompt I just came across said: